The John Kelly Award for UDL in Further & Higher Education

 In short, together we designed instructions and learning materials for a short introductory professional development course on universal design for learning and in partnership with the Forum, made these materials freely available to institutions interested in rolling it out locally by suitable course facilitators.

 Every participant who completes the course makes real change to their practice and receives the Forum's Digital Badge for Universal Design in Teaching & Learning in recognition of their work.
 You can find out more information about the digital badge for Universal Design in Teaching & Learning here.

-An expert judging panel in attendance will then meet behind closed doors to discuss the shortlist and select an overall winner, which will be announced in the closing session of the event later that day.
+To be eligible to win the overall prize, shortlisted applicants must give a short presentation as part of the John Kelly Awards Final Ceremony in late 2023.
+An expert judging panel in attendance will then meet behind closed doors to discuss the presentations of the shortlist and select an overall winner, which will be announced at the event.